-I originally purchased this book in support of a sales consultant and trainer I greatly admired.
+I originally purchased this book a few years ago in support of a sales consultant and trainer I greatly admired.
 I started reading it earlier this month and found it to be outstanding.
 Selling from the Inside Out was written by Tom Redmond.
 He specializes in the insurance industry, but the book can easily be applied to salespeople in any industry.

 A few key points Tom makes really well: